-Yet logistical information online on how to book a boat tour to go snorkeling with sea lions in Lima was lacking.
+Yet logistical information online on how to book a Palomino Island boat tour to go snorkeling with sea lions in Lima was lacking.

 We also wondered if it was safe (sharks?)
 Would our presence in the water be harmful to the sea lions?
-Are the operators ethical or do they feed the sea lions?
+Are the operators ethical or do they feed the sea lions to attract them?

-In this post, we now share our incredible encounter with these cute animals and provide you all the information you need to know to book a boat tour to Palomino Islands to swim with the sea lions near Lima, Peru.
+In this post, we now share our incredible encounter with these friendly marine mammals.
+We spill all the info you need to know to book a boat tour to Palomino Islands to swim with the sea lions near Lima, Peru.

 First, here’s our account of what it’s like to go swimming with the sea lions at Palomino Islands, starting from the beginning.